 \subsection{Pierre Auger Observatory}

-Ultrarelativistic MMs deposit large amounts of energies when they cross the Earth atmosphere.
-For $\gamma>10^4$, the energy loss in the atmosphere is mainly through photonuclear interactions and pair productions, with the energy deposit increasing with $\gamma$ \cite{Wick:2000yc}.
-Such an energy loss results in the generation of secondary electromagnetic showers along the trajectory of the MMs, as well as intense fluorescence light from nitrogen molecules in the atmosphere.
-Because the MMs cross the entire atmosphere, the MM shower presents a much larger energy deposit and deeper development compared to showers induced by other cosmic rays such as protons.
+Ultrarelativistic MMs deposit large amounts of energy as they traverse the Earth’s atmosphere.
+For $\gamma > 10^4$, energy loss in the atmosphere is dominated by photonuclear interactions and pair production, with the deposited energy increasing with $\gamma$ \cite{Wick:2000yc}.
+This energy loss results in the generation of secondary electromagnetic showers along the MM trajectory, as well as intense fluorescence emission from atmospheric nitrogen molecules.
+Since MMs cross the entire atmosphere, the resulting showers feature much larger energy deposition and deeper development compared to those induced by conventional cosmic rays such as protons.

 With an area of $3,000$~km$^2$, Auger is the largest ultra-high-energy cosmic-ray detector currently in operation.
-It is provided with a surface-detector array that directly samples charged particles from atmospheric showers through the emission of Cherenkov light, and 24 fluorescence detectors, each of them with a field-of-view of $30^\circ$.
+It is provided with a surface-detector array that directly samples the Cherenkov light emission from charged particles in atmospheric showers, and 24 fluorescence detectors, each of them with a field-of-view of $30^\circ$.
 Only the trajectories originating within a $60^{\circ}$ cone around the zenith are selected, hence MMs that cross the Earth before emitting the signals are not included in the analysis.

-The search for MMs in Auger was reported in \citep{PierreAuger:2016imq} with competitive flux limits in the interval $10^{-21} - 10^{-17}~\mathrm{cm^{-2} sr^{-1} s^{-1}}$, which are shown in Fig.~\ref{fig:limits_exp} by the solid brown curve.
-The Auger limit here is given in terms of the Lorentz factor of the MMs upon their entering the Earth's atmosphere, and is limited to the range $\gamma>10^8$.
-In \citep{PierreAuger:2016imq} Monte Carlo simulations of the atmospheric showers were performed for a fixed MM energy of $E_k = 10^{16}\, \ro{GeV}$.
-However, since the energy loss in the ultrarelativistic regime depends on the Lorentz factor but not on~$E_k$, it is claimed that the limits are valid for generic MM energies.
+The search for MMs at Auger was reported in \citep{PierreAuger:2016imq}, yielding competitive flux limits in the range $10^{-21}$–$10^{-17}~\mathrm{cm^{-2} sr^{-1} s^{-1}}$, which are shown in Fig.~\ref{fig:limits_exp} as the solid brown curve.
+In Fig.~\ref{fig:limits_exp}, the Auger limit is expressed in terms of the Lorentz factor of MMs upon entering the atmosphere, and is limited to the range $\gamma>10^8$.
+In \citep{PierreAuger:2016imq}, Monte Carlo simulations of atmospheric showers were performed for a fixed MM energy of $E_k = 10^{16}~\ro{GeV}$.
+However, since energy loss in the ultrarelativistic regime depends on the Lorentz factor and not on~$E_k$, the reported limits are claimed to hold for arbitrary MM energies.